1am/CANTools/Readme.md

 # Vagrant linux box with CAN tools

-Collection of CAN reversing utilities packaged into a vagrant VM based on Ubuntu 17.
+Collection of CAN reversing utilities packaged into a vagrant VM based on [Kali from Sliim/pentest-env](https://github.com/Sliim/pentest-env).

 Purposes of this project are:
 - Keep all CAN related resources organized and in one place, separate from any platform
 - Learning about tools, their purpose and dependencies